 DC also has some free and family-friendly concerts and festivals, which you can check out in the Festival section below.

 5. Visit Old Town Alexandria

 Like Georgetown, Alexandria was an established neighborhood when we first designated this area as our nation's capital.
 In the original land grant, Alexandria was apart of DC before Virginia took their land back in 1846.

-Although it’s technically no longer part of DC, it’s still full of rich history and close enough to make it an easy visit.
-Usually Metro is the easiest way to get there, but there are some Metro closures happening this summer.
-We’ve made a post of alternative methods to get to Alexandria so you can enjoy all the city has to offer.
+Although it's technically no longer part of DC, it's still full of rich history and close enough to make it an easy visit.
+Usually Metro is the easiest way to get there, but occasionally there are Metro closures.
+We've made a post of alternative methods to get to Alexandria so you can enjoy all the city has to offer.